ABOUT US

 I received a double B.S./B.A. in Neuroscience and Psychology from Brandeis University.
 I have worked in labs studying sleep and circadian rhythms in Drosophila melanogaster and chronic stress response in rats, both at the University of Pennsylvania.
 I am interested in the role neurovascular coupling plays in various processes such as learning and memory and the stress response.
 Outside of lab, I write and play music, consume pop culture content, and spend quality time with my cat.

-Dom Isaacs
+Dominic Isaacs

 Graduate Student, Program in Neuroscience